Unique equilibrium states for Bonatti-Viana diffeomorphisms: Perturbations of Anosov Diffeomorphisms

-We note that the intrinsic distance along a leaf is uniformly equivalent to the distance induced from the metric on $\TT^4$.
-More precisely, we have the following. \begin{lem} Under the assumptions of Lemma \ref{lem:Wlps}, suppose that $x, y$ are points belonging to the same local leaf of $W\in \{W^1, W^2\}$.
+We will consider foliations on $\TT^4$ whose lifts to $\RR^4$ satisfy the hypotheses of Lemma \ref{lem:Wlps}.
+Uniqueness of the intersection point on $\TT^4$ follows from restricting to sufficiently small local leaves.
+We also need the following lemma, which compares the intrinsic distance along a leaf with the distance induced from the metric on $\TT^4$. \begin{lem} Under the assumptions of Lemma \ref{lem:Wlps}, suppose that $x, y$ are points belonging to the same local leaf of $W\in \{W^1, W^2\}$.
 Then